 Month 1: Introduction to Programming

-Started with the fundamentals through Code College’s Intro to Programming module.
+Started with the fundamentals.
 Learned HTML, CSS, and basic JavaScript.
-Built my first simple websites and discovered I loved the instant feedback coding provided—so different from the slow, theoretical work in biotechnology.
+Built my first simple websites and discovered I loved the instant feedback coding provided — so different from the slow, theoretical work in biotechnology.

 Months 2–3: JavaScript and Frontend Development